1Password/arboard/README.txt

-This is a cross-platform library for getting and setting the contents of the OS-level clipboard (currently works on Windows and X11).
+rust-clipboard is a cross-platform library for getting and setting the contents of the OS-level clipboard.
+It has been tested on Windows, Mac OSX, and GNU/Linux.
 It is used in Mozilla Servo.
-It contains code derived from xclip.